MRurka/mrurka.github.io/_posts/blog/2016-02-01-embody-design.markdown

 You'll hear me say, "Design is my life".
 I like to fantasize this is my calling.
 Though, I can't reasonably believe this given my serendipitous involvement in design.

-Long story (not so) short: Upon graduating high school, I spent few months in Montreal (hardly) working and (obsessively) pracicing Kung Fu.
+Long story (not so) short: Upon graduating high school, I spent few months in Montreal (hardly) working and (obsessively) practicing Kung Fu.
 August swings around and mum suggests I try the New Brunswick College of Craft and Design (NBCCD).
 A small technical college in my <a href="https://en.wikipedia.org/wiki/Fredericton" target="_blank">hometown</a>.
 Luckily for mum, one of my life goals was becoming a better artist.
 So I very casually said "sure".
 The idea of a profession in the arts, or related, was nonexistent.

 <b>Year 1</b>, didn't take it very seriously.
 The Foundation Visual Arts Certificate Program (1 year).
 I hated writing papers, enjoyed drawing.
 Most importantly, this is where I discovered in fact there are professions in art, craft and design.